 You did it!
 By hiking Sulphur Mountain, you experienced one of the best hikes in Banff, got some great exercise, enjoyed some outstanding views and saved some cash.
 This is one of the best free things to do in Banff!

-Once at the top, hikers are free to enjoy all the Banff Gondola amenities, such as the restaurants in the Upper Terminal, or the Banff Gondola boardwalk to the historic Sulphur Mountain Cosmic Ray Station National Historic Site.
+Once at the top, hikers are free to enjoy all the same amenities as people who paid for Banff Gondola tickets, such as the restaurants in the Upper Terminal, or the Banff Gondola boardwalk to the historic Sulphur Mountain Cosmic Ray Station National Historic Site.

 The views atop Sulphur Mountain are epic – they are probably the best overall views you will find anywhere in Banff National Park.